pavanGurazada/Exploring-dplyr/vignettes/Introduction.md

 -   `summarize()` to summarize a feature vector using functions

+Another common task that is executed in conjunction with these verbs is the grouping operation, i.e., selecting a group of rows based on some criterion.
+This is achieved by `group_by()`.
+This powerful function is particularly helpful in conjunction with `summarize()` as illustrated in the examples that follow.

 We look at each of these verbs with an example.
-Notice how no $ signs or "" obscure the intention.
+Notice how no `$` signs or `""` obscure the intention.
 All verbs take a dataframe and return one.
 No confusion.

-Another common task that is executed in conjunction with these verbs is the grouping operation, i.e., selecting a group of rows based on some criterion.
-This is achieved by `group_by()`.
-This powerful function is particularly helpful in conjunction with summarize as illustrated in the examples that follow.

 In each example we state the intention and follow it with code that executes that intention.